-Lebeckia pauciflora is a slender, many-stemmed shrub that grows to 80 cm in height, sometimes also in width.
-It does not resprout after fire, but young plants will flower abundantly in the first season after a fire.
+Lebeckia pauciflora is a slender, many-stemmed shrub that grows to heights from 30 cm to 80 cm.
+It may be more than twice as wide than it is tall.
+Single-stemmed, this plant does not resprout after fire, but young plants may flower abundantly in the first season after a fire.

 The simple leaves are long and needle-like.
 They are jointed or articulated, bluish grey in colour.